Hello, Xcode: The Toolchain Shock

 APP -->|verified at launch| MACOS[macOS Gatekeeper]

 If the signature does not match the entitlements, or if the binary has been modified after signing, the system refuses to run it.
 Apple’s Code Signing documentation covers the mechanics.
-The WWDC session Demystifying App Distribution is worth watching if this is new territory: it walks through the full chain from development certificate to notarization.
+The WWDC 2021 session Distribute apps in Xcode with cloud signing walks through the distribution chain if this is new territory.

 The error messages when something goes wrong are often unhelpful.
 OSStatus error -67030 is not documentation.
 It is a puzzle from a civilization that does not want to be understood.
-The OSStatus lookup tool by Thomas Tempelmann is a useful reference for decoding these.
+The OSStatus lookup tool by Seth Willits is a useful reference for decoding these.

 The lesson